MahmudolHasan/Google-Serach-Option-Automation-with-Selenium-TestNG/README.md

   1. Open the java editor
   2. Open the cloned folder of this repository from the editor
-  3. Update Maven project from the Editor
+  3. Update the Maven project from the Editor
        * Use GUI to update Maven Project
        * Use command terminal
          ``` Bash
          mvn clean install -U
          ```
-  4.Open the java file from  `/src/test/main/QuPs.java`  </br>
+  4. Open the java file from  `/src/test/main/QuPs.java`  </br>
-  5. Now run the file :  </br>
+  5. Now run the file:  </br>
     * Can run the script as testNG suite or </br>
-    * run the file from using run option available beside ` _test_`  function.(Foir Eclipse [TestNG for Eclipse](https://marketplace.eclipse.org/content/testng-eclipse) should be installed in Eclipse) [see this](https://www.guru99.com/install-testng-in-eclipse.html) for more information.
+    * run the file using the run option beside the ` _test_`  function.(For Eclipse [TestNG for Eclipse](https://marketplace.eclipse.org/content/testng-eclipse) should be installed in Eclipse) [see this](https://www.guru99.com/install-testng-in-eclipse.html) for more information.

 ## Output
 ### Allure Report